FAIR for AI: An interdisciplinary and international community building perspective

 \subsection{Needs and gaps in AI research that may be addressed by adopting FAIR principles}

-In the paper that established the concept, it is emphasized that the FAIR Principles should enable machine actionable data\cite{wilkinson2016fair}.
+In the article that established the FAIR Principles, it is emphasized these principles should enable machine actionable data~\cite{wilkinson2016fair}.
 This is synergistic with the rapid adoption and increased use of AI in research.
 The more data is easy to locate (\textbf{F}indable), easy to access (\textbf{A}), well described with good and interoperable metadata (\textbf{I}), and available for reuse (\textbf{R}) the easier it will be to use existing data as training or validation sets for AI models.
 Specific benefits of FAIR AI research throughout the entire discovery cycle include: